techfaqs/Tech-FAQs/CONTRIBUTING.md

 ### Want to add a new Tech-FAQ?

-* Create a new folder for your technologie
+* Create a new folder for your technology
-* Use [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/)-files to add the information you think is relevant (eg commands, usefull hints...)
+* Use [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/) files to add the information you think is relevant (eg commands, usefull hints...)
   * maybe structure the information in different, meaningful files

 ### Want to contribute to an already existing Tech-FAQ?

-* Create a new file or extend an existing one in the regarding technologie-folder
+* Create a new file or extend an existing one in the regarding technology-folder
-* Use [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/)  to add the information you think is relevant (eg commands, usefull hints...)
+* Use [Markdown](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/)  to add the information you think is relevant (eg commands, useful hints...)

-### Want to add usefull link you found for a technologie (eg Cheatsheets ...)
+### Want to add useful link you found for a technology (eg Cheatsheets, commands ..)

+* Add documentation related to a topic by creating a file of the format <technology>.md in [tech-docs](tech-docs).
-* Add our link in the regarding file in the [tech-docs](tech-docs) folder
+* Add reference links in the regarding file in the [tech-docs](tech-docs) folder

 ## Styleguides